angelosalatino/cso-classifier/README.md

 #### Sample Output (SP)

-As output the classifier returns a dictionary with four components: (i) syntactic, (ii) semantic, (iii) union, and (iv) enhanced.
+As output the classifier returns a dictionary with five components: (i) syntactic, (ii) semantic, (iii) union, (iv) enhanced, and (v) explanation.
 Below you can find an example.
 The keys syntactic and semantic respectively contain the topics returned by the syntacic and semantic module.
 Union contains the unique topics found by the previous two modules.
-In ehancement you can find the relevant super-areas. *Please be aware that the results may change according to the version of Computer Science Ontology.*
+In ehancement you can find the relevant super-areas.
+In explanation, you can find all chunks of text that allowed the classifier to infer a given topic. *Please be aware that the results may change according to the version of Computer Science Ontology.*

 ```json
 {